Risky Business with PaymentWorks: E1–The Evolution of Risk

-Why is this payments fraud problem so prevalent and why haven’t people like the Fed or the banks solved this problem?
-Why is it so challenging?
+Why is this payments fraud problem so prevalent?
+Why haven’t people like the Fed or the banks solved this problem?
+Additionally, why is it so challenging?

 I think the Fed tries to play a very powerful convener role to get the right kind of public sector, private sector interaction, to solve problems like this in concert.
 They’re trying to be a very constructive influencer of solutions.

 And even those sources are changing pretty rapidly in terms of quality and confidence you can have in the data.
 So the amount of just pinging and assembly that you have to do, with the overlay that this is a global identity problem, it’s not just a US identity problem.

-So in the old days when banking was local, knowing your customer was a little more… They lived right next door.
+So in the old days when banking was local, knowing your customer was a little more…they lived right next door.
 Your suppliers lived right next door.
 Your clients lived right next door.

 Clay Deutsch was Chief Executive Officer of Boston Private Financial Holdings and Boston Private Bank for eight years, responsible for overseeing the strategic management of the Company and its affiliates.

-Clay began his career in banking in the 1970s before joining McKinsey & Company in 1980.
-He was a Director at McKinsey, served on the Shareholders Council which manages the Firm worldwide, and was Global Leader of the firm’s Merger Management Practice.
+He began his career in banking in the 1970s before joining McKinsey & Company in 1980.
+There, he was a Director, served on the Shareholders Council which manages the Firm worldwide, and was Global Leader of the firm’s Merger Management Practice.

-Clay holds a Bachelor of Arts in economics from Brown University and a Masters of Business Administration from the Weatherhead School of Management at Case Western Reserve University.
+He holds a Bachelor of Arts in economics from Brown University and a Masters of Business Administration from the Weatherhead School of Management at Case Western Reserve University.

 Clay is a past Trustee of the New York Yacht Club, on the boards of the Courageous Sailing Center and the International Yacht Restoration School, the Board of Overseers of Beth Israel Deaconess Medical Center, and the Massachusetts Insight Financial Services Leadership Council.